GizemArici/gizem-arici/content/about/_index.md

 ---
 hi, and welcome to my internet world 🌐

-i’m gizem, a copenhagen-based creator loving too many things, being impatient learning them.
+i’m gizem, copenhagen-based, loving too many things, being impatient learning them.

-still, i get to make objects, paint shapes + colours, write poetry and more to come.
+still, i get to make objects, paint shapes + colours, write poetry and host events.

 i can also do some strategy work for you or write very neutral-sounding reports.